 Many social entrepreneurs have on an online platform and have given workshops, webinars, and seminaries in the last years.
 That’s the way it works.
-You can’t afford not to reach out in this difficult times.
+You can’t afford to not reach out in these difficult times.

 And what does it mean for customers and leaders to see you there?

-Take, for example, Dr Nicole LePera, The Holistic Psychologist whose work I find helpful.
+Take, for example, Dr. Nicole LePera, The Holistic Psychologist whose work I find helpful.
 It’s a pity she has come under “fire” during a period from other well-known clinicians in the field.
-The Wellness Therapist, Actual Psychology, and Seerut Chawla, to name but a few, does they don’t see how big the problems are?
-These critics presented views that Dr Nicole lack a precise critical analysis of race and oppression in understanding trauma and healing.
+The Wellness Therapist, Actual Psychology, and Seerut Chawla, to name but a few, do they don’t see how big the problems are?
+These critics presented views that Dr. Nicole lacks a precise critical analysis of race and oppression in understanding trauma and healing.
 That’s entirely wrong.

-This criticism seems to be utterly unjustified if you take the trouble to read her magnificent book.
+This criticism is seemingly utterly unjustified if you take the trouble to read her magnificent book.
 “How to do the work?”

 Nor does she claim that the changes you can make are easy.
 Nor that you should always do them alone.

-The Wellness Therapist, Azi, has drawn also unjust attention to Dr Nicole “problematic” alleged association with QAnon believers and Trump supporters.
+The Wellness Therapist, Azi, has also drawn unjust attention to Dr. Nicole’s “problematic” alleged association with QAnon believers and Trump supporters.
 It’s not because you have followers on your social media from that group, you support these ideas.
 I also had some problems with that kind of political infiltration.

-Although I’ve been following Dr Nicole for over two years now, I don’t see any views that lead to accusing her of Trump sympathies.
+Although I’ve been following Dr. Nicole for over two years now, I don’t see any views that lead to accusing her of Trump sympathies.
 On the contrary, her anti-racism standpoint makes clear her commitment to the LGB movement.
 It shows the opposite.
 If you don’t believe in genetic determination, it doesn’t mean you are an Evangelical or a Trump supporter.
-Spirituality and science is something that can go together and you don’t have to be a Catholic to see that.
+Spirituality and science are something that can go together, and you don’t have to be a Catholic to see that.
 You have to stop with that kind of dualism.

 Yet, I also noticed, and that was one of the reasons why I restarted VKoN.

-That many anti-vaxers and Trump supporters, complotthinkers are suddenly infiltrating the forums against narcissism and for self-love.
+That many anti-vaxxers and Trump supporters, complotthinkers, are suddenly infiltrating the forums against narcissism and for self-love.